Charlotte, Destinations, North Carolina, Travel, USA

 Living Kitchen

-After lots of barbecue and beer, my body was ready to repent.
+After days of barbecue and beer, my body was ready to repent.
 Still, dining at vegan/raw Living Kitchen felt like a treat, with my mock-tuna sandwich, Michael’s raw quesadilla, and raw brownie (not pictured).
 I wish we had a place like this at home!

 Two Scoops Creamery